mevdschee/php-wamp-observer/README.md

 http://localhost:9999/

-This endpoint can be scraped by other tools such as [php-observability](https://github.com/mevdschee/php-observability).
+This endpoint can be scraped by other tools such as [metrics-db-importer](https://github.com/mevdschee/metrics-db-importer) or [php-observability](https://github.com/mevdschee/php-observability) to aggregate the metrics of multiple nodes.

 ### Example metrics